Ultrafast Sampling-based Kinodynamic Planning via Differential Flatness: Introduction

-\NEWWW{ In summary, we develop \textbf{AkinoPDF}, an ``\textbf{A}ccelerated Sampling-based \textbf{Kino}dynamic \textbf{P}lanning via \textbf{D}ifferential \textbf{F}latness" technique that: \begin{itemize} \item generates dynamically feasible trajectories in the range of milliseconds for nonlinear differentially-flat robot systems, such as manipulators, and mobile robots, \item constructs a planning tree or graph by solving the boundary value problem or dynamics propagation for continuous closed-form trajectories in the flat output space, \item and performs fast collision checking of the closed-form trajectories using fine-grained \scSIMD parallelism. \end{itemize} We extensively verify our approach with challenging motion planning problems on low- and high-\dof, fully- and under-actuated robot systems in both simulated and real experiments. }
+In summary, we develop \FLASK\footnote{The code will be made publicly available.}, a ``Differential \textbf{Fl}atness-based \textbf{A}ccelerated \textbf{S}ampling-based \textbf{K}inodynamic Planning" framework that: \begin{itemize} \item generates dynamically feasible trajectories in the range of milliseconds for nonlinear differentially-flat robot systems, such as manipulators, and mobile robots, \item constructs a planning tree or graph by solving the boundary value problem or dynamics propagation for continuous closed-form trajectories in the flat output space, \item performs fast collision checking of the closed-form trajectories using fine-grained \scSIMD parallelism. \end{itemize} \REVV{We provide a theoretical analysis on our approach's probabilistic exhausitivity, a concept stronger than completeness introduced in \cite{schmerling2015optimal_driftless, kavraki1998analysis}, and optimality guarantees.} We extensively verify our approach with challenging motion planning problems on low- and high-\dof, fully- and under-actuated robot systems in both simulated and real experiments. \FLASK is shown to achieve planning times of merely a few milliseconds, even on high-\dof robot platforms in cluttered environments, while respecting dynamics constraints by design.
+Our framework is general and can be integrated in the context of many common sampling-based motion planners, such as RRT-Connect~\cite{kuffner2000rrtconnect}, SST*~\cite{li2016sst} and others, effectively turning geometric planners into kinodynamic planners with theoretical guarantees.